LongsightGroup/google-drive-lti/README.txt

     OR// This is an alternate configuration (deployed web application is ROOT application, such as is done by Amazon AWS Elastic Beanstalk):

     googleDriveLti.context=googledrivelti

+4f.
+Google Sharing a folder/file limit.
+Making this limit configurable in future if google changes its mind
+    googleDriveLti.google.sharing.limit.size=

 6. Enable Basic LTI in sakai.properties